 The steps involved in designing a digital workflow and auditing a workflow are more or less similar.
 Here are the areas you need to focus on while auditing a workflow.

 - Before defining the workflow audit process, you should have clarity on the final outcome of the process.
-Make a comprehensive list of the outcomes and note wherever their goal isn’t met.
+Make a comprehensive list of the outcomes and note where their goal isn’t met.

 - Evaluate the workflow for any overlapping of processes.
 Complex workflows must be carefully mapped out to identify overlaps or bottlenecks.